niplav/site/microfiction.md

 -------------------

 > STOW TRAY TABLE DURING TAXI, TAKE-OFF AND LANDING,
-> RECLAMATIONS ACCRUE<!--TODO: ATTRACT?-->, JACKALS WITH KATARACTS PACT
+> INCANTATIONS ACCRUE, JACKALS WITH KATARACTS PACT
 > ON A LIGHT GREY BACKGROUND, RECLAMATION WITH TACT
 > FOR THE LEAST PARAKEET KHAN WITH SOME STANDING
 > *KAZAKHSTAN: IMPACT*; EXTRACT THE LEADING BLAND BRAND